jethomas2020/SQLAlchemy-Challenge/README.md

 --------------
 Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+In addition to the initial analysis, you can also design a Flask API based on the queries that we have just developed.

     Use Flask to create your routes.